dvankley/sar-pdf-parser/README.md

 - Clone the repo
 - Ensure `mvn test` is successful
 - `mvn package`
-- Run the jar with `java -jar target/sar-pdf-parser-1.0-SNAPSHOT.jar`
+- Run the jar with `java -jar target/sar-pdf-parser-1.0-SNAPSHOT.jar -d <directory>`
-	- Add any CLI arguments you have to the end of the above command
+	- `<directory>` should be a folder containing the PDFs to parse
 - (non)profit

 ## Development